-If you own a trailer, one of the worst things that could happen is the trailer beginning to sway as you’re heading down the highway.
-There’s always the possibility of an accident, which is a sure fire way to ruin your day.
+If you own a trailer, one of the worst things that could happen is the trailer beginning to sway as you head down the highway.
+There’s always the possibility of an accident, which is a surefire way to ruin your day.

-Swaying is quite a common occurrence, and can serious too, especially where large travel trailers are concerned.
+Swaying is common and can be severe, especially in large travel trailers.

 This can make traveling and even transporting quite precarious.
 It can make even the most experienced drivers nervous, knowing that an accident could happen.